Better living through technology! Here are the best apps to put Nice at your fingertips… and they’re all FREE!

 Toilet Finder: Since French restaurants and bars won’t let you use the facilities without buying something, this is one of the most handy apps to have!
-Ou Sont Les Toilettes? directs you the closest public WC, if it’s free or not (as if…), and gives you a chance to rate it.
+This app quickly directs you the closest public WC, if it’s free or not (as if…), and gives you a chance to rate it.

-Eclectic French radio: With Fip you never know what you will hear, be it jazz, obscure rock, classical banjo, Bosnian trumpets, American 50’s, and everything in between.
+Get in the mood with eclectic French radio: With FIP you never know what you will hear, be it jazz, obscure rock, world music, American 50’s, and everything in between… and it is subsidized by the French ministry of culture, so no ads.
 It’s broadcast from Paris and you can’t get it on the radio in Nice, but you can get it with the FIP App.

-Italian Train Times: The Pronto Treno App gives you flexibility for coming back from market day in Ventimiglia or Sanremo, especially since Trenitalia doesn’t have printed train schedules.
-And since Italian trains are almost always late, you can now know this before you get to the train station.
-Here is the Trenitalia mobile site as well.
+Italian Train Times: The TrenItalia App (in English!) gives you flexibility for coming back from market day in Ventimiglia or Sanremo, especially since Italian trains are almost always late, you can now know this before you get to the train station.
+Here is more on taking the train to Italy.

 Nice Flight Arrivals and Departures: Whether you are flying out or picking someone up, with the free Nice Aeroport App you can check if the flight is on time with a simple click.
 Since the Nice Airport is the only one in the world that doesn’t have a huge sign to tell you which airline is in which terminal, this app is especially useful.

-Parking in Nice can be challenging, so get the free Neoparking App not only finds the closest public parking lot, but rates them by how full they are.
+Parking in Nice can be challenging, so get the free Parkopedia App not only finds the closest public parking lot, but gives you the rates and how full they are.
 And as gas stations have all but disappeared from downtown Nice, the free Essence Pas Chere App not only shows you where to find the closest filling station but lets you compare prices to find the best deal.